Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

   Enter an attribute group key.
 The key is required for API access and must be system wide unique.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the *Add Element* window and return to the *Edit Attribute Groups* view.
+  Click this button to cancel adding an attribute group, close the *Add element* window and return to the *Edit attribute groups* view.

 - [SAVE]
-  Click this button to add the new attribute group, close the *Add Element* window and return to the *Edit Attribute Groups* view.
+  Click this button to add the new attribute group, close the *Add element* window and return to the *Edit attribute groups* view.

-  > [Info] You have to click the [SAVE] button in the *Edit Attribute Groups* view to save the added attribute group.
+  > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to save the added attribute group.

 ### Edit attribute group data